Use Code

 4. Bump up your physical activity

 Exercise helps make your cells more sensitive to insulin while adding lean body mass.
-Lean body mass boosts metabolism, so it increases how many calories you burn while at rest.
+Lean body mass boosts metabolism, increasing how many calories you burn while at rest.
 Studies on healthy people have found that exercise can improve insulin sensitivity and glycemic control<sup>11</sup>, particularly in those who exercise in a fasted state.
 Plus, it’s an instant mood enhancer and stress buster.

 5. Get enough sleep

-The amount of rest you get overnight is closely linked to your fasting glucose and blood sugar response throughout the day.
-Sleep deprivation is associated with increases in stress hormones like cortisol that can raise your blood sugar and negatively impact insulin sensitivity<sup>12</sup>.
+The rest you get overnight is closely linked to your fasting glucose and blood sugar response throughout the day.
+Sleep deprivation is associated with increased stress hormones like cortisol that can raise your blood sugar and negatively impact insulin sensitivity<sup>12</sup>.
 Plus, lack of sleep is associated with many other health concerns, including cardiovascular disease, depression, and weight gain<sup>13</sup>.
 Aim for 7 to 8 hours each night for optimal rest and recovery.

 FAQ About Impaired Fasting Glucose